antoineallard/PercoEdgelist/README.md

 #include "src/edgelist_perco_t.hpp"
 ```

-The currently available functions are
+The currently available methods can be distinguished into three categories
 * [Importing a graph from an edgelist file](#importing-a-graph-from-an-edgelist-file)
 * [Generating one instance of a bond percolated graph](#generating-one-instance-of-a-bond-percolated-edgelist)
 * [Properties of the percolated graph](#properties-of-the-percolated-edgelist)

-Note that further examples on how to use `edgelist_perco_t` are also provided in a [notebook](https://github.com/antoineallard/percolation_on_edgelist/blob/main/validation/plot_validation_figures.ipynb) (see also related scripts in [`validation/`](https://github.com/antoineallard/percolation_on_edgelist/tree/main/validation)) used to validate the class.
+Note that further examples on how to use `edgelist_perco_t` can be found in a notebook (and related scripts) used to validate the class.

 #### Importing a graph from an edgelist file